 - Savings without a spending goal gives you options and flexibility, the ability to wait and the opportunity to pounce.

 - It gives you time to think.
 It lets you change course on your own terms.

 - The flexibility and control over your time is an unseen return on wealth.

-7) Few Lines to Encourage Start or Boost Saving Money –
+7) Few Lines for Starting or Boost Saving Money –

-Morgan summarizes couple of general rule to handle money and it applies no matter what your goals –
+Morgan summarizes a couple of general rules to handle money and it applies no matter what your goals –

 - Less ego, more wealth.
 Saving money is the gap between your ego and your income, and wealth is what you don’t see.

 - No matter how much you earn, you will never build wealth unless you can put a lid on how much fun you can have with your money right now, today.